-A big part of community rail is engaging children, young people and other groups, to build positivity, awareness and confidence about rail and your local area.
-While we can’t run workshops, talks or try the train trips at the moment, there’s a lot community rail can do to support home schooling and help people to keep active and positive while staying at home.
+A big part of community rail is engaging children, young people and other groups, to build positivity, awareness and confidence about rail and your area.
+Whilst we can’t run workshops or try the train trips at the moment, there’s a lot community rail can do to support home schooling and help people to keep active and positive at home.

 Supporting rail partners

-Our team is entirely working from home and our office closed, but you can get in touch by email or mobile with any queries – see our meet the team page.
+Our team is working from home and our office closed, but you can get in touch by email or mobile with any queries – see our meet the team page.